Dongola horse

-The Dongola or Dongolawi is an African breed of riding horse.
+The Dongola or Dongolawi is an African breed or group of breeds of riding horse.
 It is predominantly of Barb type, though there may have been some Arab influence in the past.
 It originated in the Dongola province of Sudan, for which it is named.
 In eastern Africa it is distributed in the northern part of Sudan and western Eritrea; it is also present in several West African countries including Cameroon, Chad and the Central African Republic.
 A number of local West African breeds or types derive from it; they may be regarded as sub-types, or may be reported as separate breeds.

 History

+The Dongola originated in – and is named for – the former Kingdom of Dongola in northern Sudan, now in the wilayat of Northern Sudan.
+A description from the eighteenth century compares its strength to that of a coach horse, while in the nineteenth century it was described as quite unlike any Oriental horse, over 160 cm in height but short in the body.

+It was valued as a war horse, and some were imported for this reason to various European countries; it was much used by the cavalry of the Ethiopian Army during the Italo-Abyssinian War of 1895–1896.

-Regional variants of the Dongola include:
+Regional variants or sub-breeds include: